-In an effort to seek out efficiency improvements in rowing the following article will examine the importance of the release and recovery phase of the rowing stroke.
+To seek out efficiency improvements in rowing the following article will examine the importance of the release and recovery phase of the rowing stroke.
 While it seems obvious to say a clean release and smooth recovery are necessary to increase boat speed, the details of why this is so important often eludes athletes.
 Simply stated an efficient release allows rowers to efficiently convert the energy stored during the drive phase into maximum boat speed.
-Similarly we will discuss how to maximize acceleration and minimize deceleration of the hull as the rower’s mass moves in the opposite direction to that of the boat during the recovery.
-Force Measurement Data allow us to examine this graphically and explore what changes are maximizing energy and efficiency of the stroke.
+Similarly, we will discuss how to maximize acceleration and minimize deceleration of the hull as the rower’s mass moves in the opposite direction to that of the boat during the recovery.
+Force Measurement Data allows us to examine this graphically and explore what changes are maximizing energy and efficiency of the stroke.

 We aim to answer two key questions in this discussion: